Instinctlol/automatic-twitch-recorder/README.md

 ## Bugs:

-- Adding a streamer that is live, starting the daemon and then adding another streamer will result in TypeError errors in streamlink module.
 - CLI shenanigans
     - text will get printed into the prompt / user input.
 However, your input will still be valid, so do not worry.
 This does not restrict the functionality of this application.
     - There's an open [stackoverflow question](https://stackoverflow.com/questions/57027294/cmd-module-async-job-prints-are-overwriting-prompt-input) for this.
 Any volunteers?

 ## Plans for the future:

-- Refactor to easily support any supported streamlink platform, e.g. YouTube and Mixer.
+- Refactor to easily support any supported streamlink platform, e.g. YouTube.
 - When done recording, upload to YouTube
 - Export to .exe so you don't have to install python
   - PyInstaller and streamlink apparently do not work well together (streamlink will throw NoPluginError).
 Help is appreciated.